teodutu/operating-systems/content/chapters/compute/lab/quiz/processes-speedup.md

 ## Feedback

 Creating a new process involves an inherent overhead.
-You have to call the loader, launch the new process, then wait for it to finish, get its return value etc.
+The OS calls the loader, launches the new process, then the parent process waits for it to finish, extracts its return value etc.
-All this work has to be done **sequentially** by the main thread.
+All this work together with creating the initial process has to be done by a single thread.
+In addition, in real-world apps, other actions such as receiving data from the network or reading a file are inherently **sequential**.
+Therefore there will always be parts of any given program that cannot be run in parallel.
+As a result, the speedup can never be equal to the number of processes between which we spread the workload.

 It is possible to compute the speedup obtained from parallelising a portion of a given program.
 The formula is rather simple and is called [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law)